kjantzer/bui/elements/README.md

 #### Events
 - `change` - when files are selected (via selection or drop)
-- `upload` - when all selected files finish uploading
+- `upload-done` - when all selected files finish uploading

 #### Styles
 - `--hoverBgd`